LiweiHou/LiweiHou.github.io/_pages/about.md

   *- Project: Optimization of User Gaming Experience Based on Reinforcement Learning*

+# 🪽 About Airon

+I love **music, literature, travel and badminton**.
+I am a **campus singer** at Renmin University of China and have been invited to participate in various concerts and music festivals at RUC.
+I am also a **musician at NetEase Cloud Music**, and my stage name is [艾诺 Ayinor](http://music.163.com/#/artist?id=36180214).
+Recently, I am also working on my own new song, so stay tuned!

 # 🔥 News
 - *2025.07.08*: &nbsp;🎉 Selected to receive a SIGKDD-supported KDD 2025 Student Travel Award!